thetist/thetist.github.io/_pages/about.md

 Hi there 👋 I'm Alan.

-I’m an undergraduate student at Seoul National University focused on practical and high-impact research.
+I’m an undergraduate student in Computer Science and Engineering at Seoul National University dedicated to practical and high-impact research.

 My primary research focus lies in the intersection of **machine learning**, **applied cryptography**, and **computational neuroscience**.